 Yard for a Historic Home

 German Village in Columbus, Ohio, is a neighborhood of brick row houses built in the 1800s by German immigrants that has been undergoing preservation and revitalization since 1959.
-A small backyard in the district that had faded concrete pavers and an oversized iron table was transformed by Jacobs Grant Design into functional, enjoyable space for its new homeowners.
+A small backyard in the district that had faded concrete pavers and an oversized iron table was transformed by Jacobs Grant Design into a functional, enjoyable space for its new homeowners.
 Jacobs Grant divided the space into two areas: an outdoor living room and a dining area, surrounded by hornbeam and boxwood hedges to create intimacy and structure.
 Designed in collaboration with Pots Abilities, the spaces include brick and bluestone, materials used on the facade of the historic house.Continue to 3 of 23 below.

 03 of 23

 For decades, lawns have been the go-to ground cover without anyone giving it much thought.
-That is, until the ongoing drought in California and other dry regions forced landscapers and homeowners to rethink water-guzzling grass and come up with alternatives.
+That is until the ongoing drought in California and other dry regions forced landscapers and homeowners to rethink water-guzzling grass and come up with alternatives.
 Dig Your Garden's solution for the small yard of an older Spanish-style bungalow in San Anselmo, California, was to replace the grass with creeping thyme and other low-water ground covers and plants.
 A new Arizona flagstone pathway was added, along with a small patio that repeats the terra cotta tones found elsewhere on the home's exterior.

 04 of 23

-Turning the Front yard into the Backyard
+Turning the Front Yard Into the Backyard

 What do you do when your house has no backyard?
 You borrow space wherever you can find it.
 In this case, landscape designer Catherine Bosler looked to the 560-square-foot front yard for this Los Angeles area property.
-Inspired by the nearby coast, Bosler Earth Design added a wood deck painted in a distressed grey to create a living room with fire pit.
-An outdoor dining area and kitchen has decomposed granite (DG) underfoot and features a grill and prep counter.
+Inspired by the nearby coast, Bosler Earth Design added a wood deck painted in a distressed grey to create a living room with a fire pit.
+An outdoor dining area and has decomposed granite (DG) underfoot and features a grill and prep counter.
 Bosler also incorporated a tall fountain to mask street noise and attract birds, added built-in benches of wood and stucco, privacy hedges, and a trellis with jasmine for its appealing fragrance.

 "The challenge was to fit everything into such a small space without feeling contrived and overdone and to make the space very private," says Bosler.Continue to 5 of 23 below.